St. Tammany Parish assistance programs.

 Capital Area Agency on Aging offers support services and resources for people who are aged 60 and older.
 Get information on government health care, housing, food programs, Meals on Wheels, and more.
 Call 504-922-2525 or reach them toll free at 800-833-9883.

-Salvation Army Corp Centers provide basic needs and emergency aid in St. Tammany Parish.
+Salvation Army Corp Centers provide basic needs and emergency financial aid in St. Tammany Parish.
 Resources range from free food to Christmas toys from Angel Tree and vouchers for medications.
 There may be financial help for rent or utilities, case management services, and meals for the homeless.
 Donations from the community may also provide school supplies to students.
+Or inquire into transitional housing, summer camps for kids, and other social services.
 Call (985) 871-4327, or click St. Tammany Parish Salvation Army assistance programs.

 Urban League of Tammany and Orleans provides help to children, families, and seniors.
 Regardless of race, the non-profit assists with housing and other self-sufficiency needs.
 Clients can receive emergency rent help to prevent an eviction in the form of a loan or grant.
 Funds for paying a security deposit may be arranged too.
 Landlord and homeowner counseling is also offered.